Jooty/Imcodec/README.md

 Imcodec is built with .NET 9.0 and packaged as a self-contained executable for Windows x64.
 Simply download the latest release and run the executable from the command line.

 ## Command Structure
-Imcodec employs Cocona to provide a structured command-line interface with the following main commands:

 ### Archive Commands (`wad`)
 ```